- About Us

-Condensed Matter Physics:
+Condensed Matter Physics (short Video):

 High-temperature Superconductivity, Quantum Magnetism, Quantum Hall Effects, Quantum Dots and other confined quantum systems, Magnetic properties of superconductors, Classical clusters, Cold atoms, Bose-Einstein condensation, Strongly Correlated Systems, Electrochemistry, Graphene physics, Condensed matter systems for quantum computation, Soft condensed matter physics, Acoustic phenomena, Vortex glass physics.

 Quantisation of parastatistics, representations of spin operators in terms of orthofermion creation/annihilation operators.